bioip/vronto/README.md

 # Acknowledgements

 This project was funded by NSF ABI 1356381.
+Ideas and opinions expressed here are those of the authors and not the NSF.